alhazmy13/aws-serverless-skeleton/README.md

 ### Cognito

-In this skeleton, I'm counting on Cognito with Authorization and Authentication process, and there are two methods to apply cognito.
+In this skeleton, We are counting on Cognito with Authorization and Authentication process, and there are two ways to apply cognito.

 #### First approach

-I prefer to separate cognito in a different stack or do it manually and then append `Pool ARN` to your environment, if you are following this approach then you need to update `POOL_ARN` value in your env file (`dev-env.yml` or `prod-env.yml`) with your user pool ARN like so:
+Separate cognito in a different stack or do it manually and then append `Pool ARN` to your environment. if you are following this approach then you need to update `POOL_ARN` value in your env file (`dev-env.yml` or `prod-env.yml`) with your user pool ARN like so:

 ```yaml
 environment: